SAP/cf-cli-java-plugin/README.md

         Get the status of async-profiler on a running Java application

 OPTIONS:
-   -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to,
-                                defaults to the current directory -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the container, implies '--keep' -verbose                  -v, enable verbose output for the plugin -app-instance-index       -i [index], select to which instance of the app to connect -args                     -a, Miscellaneous arguments to pass to the command (if supported) in the
+   -verbose                  -v, enable verbose output for the plugin -app-instance-index       -i [index], select to which instance of the app to connect -args                     -a, Miscellaneous arguments to pass to the command (if supported) in the